mfirabd/banking-core-system/README.md

 Designed relational table mappings and core SQL queries for transaction history, reconciliation, and balance verification.
 Index strategies are considered to ensure performance at scale.

+## Day 9 – Testing & Failure Scenarios
+Identified critical failure scenarios across account operations, ledger integrity, and batch processing.
+Designed the system to fail explicitly, protect audit data, and support recovery using the transaction ledger as the source of truth.